SpencerClarke/C-things/README.md

 <ol>
     <li>A binary search tree with implementations to insert values, check if values exist, and remove values <a href="Datastructs/BST"> here</a></li>
     <li>A linked list that sits in shared memory, where each node is a value and the shared memory ID of the next node.
 I came up with this when I was trying to think of a joke about not wanting to use malloc. <a href="Datastructs/SharedLinkedLists"> here</a></li>
     <li>A trie that can store a bunch of strings and pair them with ints.
-The integer value can then be retrieved for any given string.
-There is also functionality to remove nodes and free the entire tree.<a href="Datastructs/Trie">here</a></li>
+The integer value can then be retrieved for any given string, and the string with the highest integer value after some prefix can be obtained too.
+There is also functionality to remove nodes and free the entire tree. <a href="Datastructs/Trie">here</a></li>
 </ol>
 </p>